aerogear/aerogear-unifiedpush-server/README.md

 #### Registration of an installation, for an Android device:

-Android example for performing an registration of a client:
+Android example for performing registration of a client:

 ```java
 // collect all 'PushRegistrar' objects: